Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Findings

-Some participants desired \textbf{the ability to review similar previously flagged posts and their post-review outcomes before submitting a flag. } They felt that this feature, along with the feedback from other users, could ensure that their flags are sufficiently justified for removal by allowing them to more clearly indicate the extent to which flagged content violates rules.
-Participants felt that their use of these features would bolster the credibility of their objections and inform the platform about the urgency of flagged content removal.
+Further, some participants advocated for adopting measures that enable flaggers to corroborate a post's toxicity by sharing their perspectives and referencing previously flagged posts.
+This finding suggests that incorporating multiple perspectives, not only from flag reviewers but also among flaggers themselves, could contribute to designing a fairer flagging mechanism.
+As specific methods, respondents expressed interest in \textbf{discussing toxic posts in a forum} (N = 21), where they could share their thoughts on the regulation of such posts.
+Another approach to ensuring accurate judgment of the post's toxicity involved \textbf{reviewing similar previously flagged posts and their post-review outcomes before submitting a flag. } Participants believed that implementing such features would enhance the credibility of their objections and provide the platform with clear insights into the urgency of removing flagged content.

-In addition, some participants desired an ability to \textbf{provide feedback on their flagging experience} (N = 6).
+Besides communicating their objections to individual posts, some participants desired an ability to \textbf{provide feedback on their flagging experience} (N = 6).
 That is, they wanted to voice their opinions not only about inappropriate posts on the platform but also about the flag submission process and its results.
 P249 elaborated on how the platform must listen to users' opinions on the flagging mechanism:

 \begin{quote} \textit{The [flagging] mechanism should be reevaluated at least every three months in case any revisions are indicated over time.} \end{quote}